kohsuke/libzfs4j/README.md

   * See above about setting up the ABI to use for each routine that is known to have evolved into having several binary signatures, using application server properties or environment variables.
+In particular, give a shot to the `lockpick-libzfs-abi.sh` script that tries out the currently known toggle options and their values, to pick the correct settings for an end-user's deployment.
+OSes and their native `libzfs.so` interfaces do evolve and change over time, making older "good" settings obsolete.

-  * Work with your OS distribution community or vendor to pre-package a Jenkins service that would take these settings into account.
+  * Work with your OS distribution community or vendor to pre-package a Jenkins service (or other packages using `libzfs4j`) that would take these settings into account.

   * If the problem is with a routine whose signature is not handled by this library, please develop, test on your OS and propose a pull